 Alarm dsx1Lir dsx1LineStatusChange OID 1.3.6.1.
-1.3.6.1.2.1.10.18.15.0.1 Default Severity Major o Major on raise; Clear on clear Source Varbind Text Interfac es#0/Tru ink# <m>, where m is the true</m> nk interface number, 1 being the first trunk Event Type commu communicationsAlarm Probable Cause Alarm Severity <text></text> <text> Additional Info1,2,3</text> - DS1 Update d DS1 Line Status.
+1.3.6.1.2.1.10.18.15.0.1 Default Severity Major o n raise; (Clear on clear Source Varbind Text Interfac es#0/Tru ink# <m>, where m is the tru</m> nk interface number, 1 being the first trunk Event Type nications commu nications Alaliii Probable Cause Alarm Severity <text></text> Addit ional Info1,2,3 - DS1 Update d DS1 Line Status.
 Line Status riable indicates the Line Stat received 'alarm' and transmi tus of the interface.
-It contains loopback, tted 'alarms' information. dsx1LineStatus is a bitmap represented as a sum, so it can failures (alarms) and a LoopbackState simultaneously. dsx1NoAlarm must be set if and only if no other flag is set.
-If the dsx1loopbackState bit is set, the loopback in effect can the dsx1loopbackConfig object.
-The various bit positions are ate simultaneously. ly if no other flag is set. he loopback in effect can be determined fror 1 dsx1NoAlarm No alarm present 2 dsx1RcvFarEndLOF Far end LOF (a.k.a., Yellow Alarm) 4 dsx1XmtFarEndLOF Near end sending LOF Indication 8 dsx1RcvAIS Far end sending AIS 16 dsx1XmtAIS Near end sending AIS 32 dsx1LossOfFrame Near end LOF (a.k.a., Red Alarm) 64 dsx1LossOfSignal Near end Loss Of Signal 128 dsx1LoopbackState Near end is looped 256 dsx1T16AIS E1 TS16 AIS 512 dsx1RcvFarEndLOMF Far End Sending TS16 LOMF 1024 dsx1XmtFarEndLOMF Near End Sending TS16 LOMF 2048 dsx1RcvTestCode Near End detects a test code 4096 dsx1OtherFailure Any line status not defined here 8192 dsx1UnavailSigState Near End in Unavailable Signal State 16384 dsx1NetEquipOOS Carrier Equipment Out of Service 32768 dsx1RcvPayloadAIS DS2 Payload AIS 65536 dsx1Ds2PerfThreshold DS2 Performance Threshold Exceeded
+It contains loopback, tted 'alarms' information. dsx1LineStatus is a bitmap represented as a sum, so it can represente a sum of the dsx1loopbackConfig object.
+The various bit positions are: 1 dsx1NoAlarm No alarm presented as a sum, so it can represented as a sum, so it can be defined as a sum of the dsx1loopbackConfig object.
+The various bit positions are: 2 dsx1NoAlarm No alarm presented as a sum, so it can represented as a sum, so it can represente a sum of the dsx1loopbackConfig object.
+The various bit positions are: 2 dsx1RcvFarEndLOF Far end LOF (a.k.a., Yellow) ate simultaneously. ly if no other flag is set. he loopback in effect can be determined fro No alarm present Far end LOF (a.k.a., Yellow Alarm) 4 dsx1XmtFarEndLOF Near end sending LOF Indication 8 dsx1RcvAIS Far end sending AIS 16 dsx1XmtAIS Near end sending AIS 32 dsx1LossOfFrame Near end LOF (a.k.a., Red Alarm) 64 dsx1LossOfSignal Near end Loss Of Signal 128 dsx1LoopbackState Near end is looped 256 dsx1T16AIS E1 TS16 AIS 512 dsx1RcvFarEndLOMF Far End Sending TS16 LOMF 1024 dsx1XmtFarEndLOMF Near End Sending TS16 LOMF 2048 dsx1RcvTestCode Near End detects a test code 4096 dsx1OtherFailure Any line status not defined here 8192 dsx1UnavailSigState Near End in Unavailable Signal State 16384 dsx1NetEquipOOS Carrier Equipment Out of Service 32768 dsx1RcvPayloadAIS DS2 Payload AIS 65536 dsx1Ds2PerfThreshold DS2 Performance Threshold Exceeded

-Table 7-16: dsx1LineStatusChange
+Table 7-15: dsx1LineStatusChange